Graph-matched-mirrors/Vertex-alignment-and-changepoint-localization-in-network-time-series/simulation/README.md

 ### 4. `MCSim_Atlanta.R`
 Full Monte Carlo simulation for the **Atlanta Model**:
 - Same purpose as above but for Atlanta model incorporating parameters `(p, q, m, δ, t*)`.

+---

+### 5. `summary_London-tables-and-plots-_NEW.R`/`summary_Atlanta-tables-and-plots-_NEW.R`
+- Contains tables and plots summarizing simulation results.
+- Used for analysis and visualization of simulation data from the London/Atlanta model.